 What skills does a carpenter need?

-Like all careers in trade, being prepared to get hands on and thorough attention to detail are both key skills required to succeed in carpentry.
+Like all careers in trade, being prepared to get hands-on and pay close attention to detail are both key skills required to succeed in carpentry.

 Along with that, there will likely be occasions where you’re working alone, particularly if you go on to start your own business, so being able to motivate yourself in these situations is important.